Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 1 Hoffman’s Mill Road, Chadds Ford

-A holiday favorite since 1972, the Brandywine Railroad features trains running on 2,000 feet of track and contains more than 1,000 pieces, including locomotives, passenger and freight trains, and trolleys that pass through a small village, a farm, factories, a drive-in movie theater and even a carnival.
-A dazzling array of both toy and scale model trains can be seen chugging through the varied scenery, including those made by Lionel, Williams, Atlas, Mike’s Train House, K-line and others.
+A holiday favorite since 1972, the Brandywine Railroad features trains running on 2,000 feet of track and contains more than 1,000 pieces.
+You’ll find locomotives, passenger and freight trains, and trolleys that pass through a small village, a farm, factories, a drive-in movie theater and even a carnival.
+A dazzling array of both toy and scale model trains can be seen chugging through the varied scenery.
+Their extensive collection includes those made by Lionel, Williams, Atlas, Mike’s Train House, K-line and others.
 Interactive components are also incorporated into the display to allow for further engagement.
-The Brandywine Railroad holiday train display is included in the cost of general admission and is free for Brandywine members.
-Timed admission tickets will be required for entry from November 25, 2022 through January 8, 2023 for general admission—Brandywine members do not need to reserve timed tickets.

 Garden Railway at Longwood Gardens